 Unfortunately, this settings is exclusive to Android Pie and not something that can be enabled with a launcher.

 The button to open the app drawer can be replaced a couple of different ways.

 First, long-press on the home screen and choose "Widgets."
 Then Nova Actions > App Drawer.
 This will add an app drawer button to the home screen which you can then place in the dock.

 Alternatively, you can head into Nova Settings > Backup & import > Quick start and choose "Dock icon" for the drawer style.

 Currently, Nova sorts all apps and folders alphabetically in the drawer, and there isn't a way to customize this behavior.

 Try disabling Nova's Night Mode.
-You should be able to change the drawer button or the search bar color after that, then you can restore Night Mode if you wish.
+You should be able to change the drawer button, folder background or the search bar color after that, then you can restore Night Mode if you wish.

 Unfortunately, that's not possible at this time.

 There's an option to hide apps in Nova Settings > App drawer > Hide apps.

 Keep in mind, however, that this is meant to be an organizational tool and not a way to globally hide apps.
 Any hidden apps will still show up on the home screen and in search.
 If you want to completely hide an app, you'll need to use a third-party tool as this isn't something Nova Launcher can do.